Oluwaseun241/oluwaseun.live/themes/charlolamode/content/articles/gobasic.md

 ### Day One (Hit the ground running....)

-Golang error handling is top nocth NGL.....
-Noticed that the time it takes to run a go file for the first time is usually much longer than the repeated rerun and one of my suspiction is that as a compiled language that Golang is make it pattern a behaviour of C which you have to compile it into a.out file before you can run a program this cost some secs but i'm still not impressed with the excecution time maybe i will find out along the way or it's my windows machine that is ditching the speed
+Golang error handling is top-notch NGL…..
+Noticed that the time it takes to run a go file for the first time is usually much longer than the repeated rerun and one of my suspicions is that as a compiled language Golang makes it pattern behavior of C which you have to compile it into a.out file before you can run a program, this cost some secs but I’m still not impressed with the execution time maybe I will find out along the way or it’s my windows machine that is ditching the speed

 ### Control Stucture